Impression formation

 Impression formation in social psychology refers to the processes by which different pieces of knowledge about another are combined into a global or summary impression.
 Social psychologist Solomon Asch is credited with the seminal research on impression formation and conducted research on how individuals integrate information about personality traits.
-Two major theories have been proposed to explain how this process of integration takes place.
-The Gestalt approach views the formation of a general impression as the sum of several interrelated impressions.
+Two major models have been proposed to explain how this process of integration takes place.
+The configural model suggests that people form cohesive impressions by integrating traits into a unified whole, adjusting individual traits to fit an overall context rather than evaluating each trait independently.
+According to this model, some traits are more schematic and serve as central traits to shape the overall impression.
 As an individual seeks to form a coherent and meaningful impression of another individual, previous impressions significantly influence the interpretation of subsequent information.
-In contrast to the Gestalt approach, the cognitive algebra approach asserts that individuals' experiences are combined with previous evaluations to form a constantly changing impression of a person.
-A related area to impression formation is the study of person perception, making dispositional attributions, and then adjusting those inferences based on the information available.
+In contrast, the algebraic model takes a more additive approach, forming impressions by separately evaluating each trait and then combining these evaluations into an overall summary.
+A related area to impression formation is the study of person perception, making causal attributions, and then adjusting those inferences based on the information available.

 Methods

 Impression formation has traditionally been studied using three methods pioneered by Asch: free response, free association, and a check-list form.
 In addition, a fourth method based on a Likert scale with anchors such as “very favorable” and “very unfavorable”, has also been used in recent research.
 A combination of some or all of these techniques is often employed to produce the most accurate assessment of impression formation.
+Beyond accuracy, the thin slices experiment examined the correlation between first impressions based on brief behavior exposures and more sustained judgments.